chantelle-castelino/CC-executive-summary/executive-summary.md

 <img src="https://github.com/chantelle-castelino/CC-executive-summary/blob/main/Messages%20Image(2779199033).jpeg" width="650"/>
 </p>

+<p align="center"> <i><b> Figure 2: </b> Graph of publicly disclosed investment in CM companies (millions of USD) from 2015-2020.
+Green bars show the year’s investment and grey bars show the cumulative investment of the previous years.
+Numbers above each bar show the cumulative investment for each year.
+Figure created by the authors using data from (Choudhury, Tseng and Swartz, 2020). </center>

 ### Conclusion
 <p align=justify>While minimizing meat consumption may be a temporary solution, large scale change in our agricultural practices may be the key to fighting climate change.
 There is great promise for both RA and CM as potential solutions – RA serves as an adaptive strategy while CM takes a mitigative approach.
 Though, further research is required to assess the large scale implementation of these strategies from a financial, political, and social perspective.</p>